xdev-software/dynamicreports-core-for-grid-exporter/README.md

 # dynamicreports-core-for-grid-exporter
 This is a fork of [dynamicreports-core](https://github.com/dynamicreports/dynamicreports) and specially designed for [XDEV's Vaadin Grid Exporer](https://github.com/xdev-software/vaadin-grid-exporter).

+Differences from the original project are roughly descibed in the [changelog](./CHANGELOG.md).

 ## Installation
 [Installation guide for the latest release](https://github.com/xdev-software/dynamicreports-core-for-grid-exporter/releases/latest#Installation)